eosnetworkfoundation/grant-framework/applications/NFT_Standard_for_Traditional_Painting_Art_Works_on_EOS.md

 - **Reason for Interest:** It provides a variety of staking strategies to EOS users and project teams for more yields.
 It will brings TVL and income to Defibox team while giving benefits to participants.
 Ecosystem Boost: attract inactive EOS tokens which will prosper ecosystem

+### Project Details

+> We expect the teams to already have a solid idea about your project's expected final state.
+Therefore, we ask the teams to submit (where relevant):

+- Mock-ups/designs of any UI components

+- Data models of the core functionality

+- API specifications of the core functionality

+- An overview of the technology stack to be used

+- Documentation of core components, protocols, architecture, etc. to be deployed

+- PoC/MVP or other relevant prior work or research on the topic

+- What your project is _not_ or will _not_ provide or implement

+  - This is a place for you to manage expectations and to clarify any limitations that might not be obvious

 ### Ecosystem Fit

 > Help us locate your project in the EOSIO landscape and what problems it tries to solve by answering each of these questions: